 traditional food based on local natural products.
 There is a lodge and a cottage.
 Possibilities include visits to cocoa, heart of palm, and pejibaye organic farming operations; thermal springs and hiking trails throughout the forest; a

 waterfall; and talks on local legends.

-This is just a taste of the fifty rural opportunities that enable visitors to get to know the real Costa Rica.
+This is just a taste of the many rural opportunities that enable visitors to get to know the real Costa Rica.
 The biggest problem is deciding which one to try first.

-For more information on COOPRENA or a copy of the Rural Community Guide, go to turismoruralcr.com (site is in Spanish).
+For more information visit COOPRENA.
 They will arrange tours or make reservations at any of the rural facilities.